SWURPG

 Fewer, meaningful traits almost always create better encounters than a long list of passive bonuses.
 When in doubt, remove a trait and let terrain, positioning, and enemy coordination do the work.

-Building Encounters with DR
+Building Encounters with TR

 Quick Encounter Guidelines

-• Easy: total DR ≈ 0.5 × PL
+• Easy: total TR ≈ 0.5 × PL

-• Standard: total DR ≈ 1 × PL
+• Standard: total TR ≈ 1 × PL

-• Hard: total DR ≈ 1.5 × PL
+• Hard: total TR ≈ 1.5 × PL

-Party size tweak (fast and good enough): for groups with 3 players, treat the party as one level lower when comparing DR. For groups with 5 or more players, treat the party as one level higher.
+Party size tweak (fast and good enough): for groups with 3 players, treat the party as one level lower when comparing TR.
+For groups with 5 or more players, treat the party as one level higher.

 How to Read a Stat Block